CHiPs: Broadcast history

 The entire series was shown in New Zealand on TVNZ from 1978.
-In Australia, from the same year, the Seven Network broadcast the series in its entirety, one episode per week usually in the prime 7.30PM timeslot.
+The Seven Network broadcast the series in Australia in its entirety, with one episode per week and usually in the prime 7.30PM timeslot.

+The show aired on MeTV from December 19, 2013 to May 26, 2017.
+The show currently airs on Charge! as of September 4, 2018.

 Home media

-Warner Home Video released the first two seasons of CHiPs on DVD in Regions 1, 2 and 4 between 2007 and 2008.
+Warner Home Video released the first two seasons of CHiPs on DVD in Regions 1, 2, and 4 between 2007 and 2008.
 On March 3, 2015 (over six years later), the third season was released on DVD in Region 1.
 The fourth season was released in Region 1 on March 15, 2016.

 The fifth season was released in Region 1 on March 14, 2017.

 The sixth season and the complete series were released in Region 1 on June 6, 2017.

 All 139 episodes are at the iTunes Store.

-Spin-offs
+Other media

 CHiPs '99

 CHiPs '99 is a 1998 American made-for-television crime drama film and a sequel to the series.
 It was directed by Jon Cassar.
-Several cast members from the original series make a return.
-Original cast with promotions were Jon Baker as a Captain and Joe Getraer as the CHP Commissioner.
+Several cast members from the original series reprise their roles.
+Original cast with promotions were Jon Baker as a captain and Joe Getraer as the CHP Commissioner.
 Other original cast members were Officer Frank Poncherello returning from a 15-year hiatus from the CHP, Officer Barry Baricza and Arthur (Artie) "Grossie" Grossman as a Detective.
 Bruce Penhall also returns as newly promoted Sergeant Bruce Nelson.